 “The insights that you provided have been very helpful and confidence boosting.”
 MG, Client

-Bona Vacantia Division
+Bona Vacantia property for sale

 Bona Vacantia property is dealt with on behalf of the Crown by the Bona Vacantia Division (BVD) of the Government Legal Department.
 However, the Crown will not take on any company liabilities, such as being a landlord, as they consider that too onerous.
 So, if the company owned the freehold of a block of flats, the Crown will either sell the freehold (usually to an appropriate buyer such as the leaseholders) or disclaim it.